 - help cover the costs of employees taking part in leadership and skills development activities

-- offer learning and development opportunities that support leadership in, and greater alignment to the Let’s get real: Disability and DSS new models for supporting disabled people
+- offer learning and development opportunities that support leadership in, and greater alignment to the Let’s get real: Disability and Disability Support Services DSS new models for supporting disabled people

-- develop leadership skills and improve quality of service to disabled people and family/whānau.
+- develop employees' leadership skills and improve quality of service to disabled people and their family/whānau.